sampersand/ruby-0.49/README.md

 # Ruby v0.49

 Ruby 0.49 is the [oldest extant version](https://git.ruby-lang.org/ruby.git/refs/tags) of Ruby.
-While it's fascinating to see where Ruby came from, actually running Ruby 0.49 is difficult nowadays: It was written exclusively for 32 bit computers, was write in an (even for the time) old version of C, and has multiple bugs that can lead to segmentation faults.
+It's absolutely fascinating to see where Ruby came from, but trying to run it is difficult: It was written exclusively for 32 bit computers, in an (even for the time) old version of C, and has multiple severe bugs that can lead to segmentation faults.

 Until now.